munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code create-class-compiler (2 before, 1 after)

-The memory for the ClassCompiler struct lives right on the C stack, a handy capability we get by writing our compiler as a recursive descent parser.
-At the end of the class body, we pop that compiler off the stack and restore the enclosing one:
+The memory for the ClassCompiler struct lives right on the C stack, a handy capability we get by writing our compiler using recursive descent.
+At the end of the class body, we pop that compiler off the stack and restore the enclosing
+one:

 ^code pop-enclosing (1 before, 1 after)